 Try a different cat litter or litter box

-Finally, try different litter and/or a different litter box.
+Finally, try a different type of litter and/or a different style of litter box.
 Some cats have strong preferences for a certain type of litter or a certain style of box.
 Offering your cat an alternative can help you discover their preferences.

 If you are still having litter box issues after trying these tips, consult your veterinarian for more guidance.